abhishek-hero/abhishek-hero/README.md

 # Welcome <img src="https://media.giphy.com/media/mGcNjsfWAjY5AEZNw6/giphy.gif" width="50">

 <h3 align="left">Hi 👋, I'm Abhishek</h3>
 <p align="left">I'm a passionate full-stack developer from India with the ability to write efficient code using MERN stack with a flair of creating elegant solutions in the least amount of time.
 I'm always curious to learn new things and I always try to be the change, I want in others.
-I love to completely dedicate myself develope innovative products.</p>
+I love to completely dedicate myself to develop innovative products.</p>

 ⚡ Fun fact **My nickname is Hero**
 <hr/>